anilkumbalam/tenet-content/articles/power-grid-india.md

 Safety margins.\
 Economics.

-What looks like ordinary infrastructure is actually applied electromagnetics and mechanics stretched across thousands of kilometres.
+What appears to be ordinary infrastructure is, in reality, applied electromagnetics, mechanics, materials science and economics stretched across thousands of kilometres.

 Once you learn how to read it, every street becomes a laboratory.